binnes/TechZoneAutomation/docs/bom.md

 # Bill of Materials

-To deploy infrastructure or software using TechZone Automation you need to start by creating a **Bill of Materials** (BOM).
+To deploy infrastructure or software using TechZone Automation you need to start by creating a **Bill of Materials** (BOM)  or using a predefined BOM.

+!!!Todo
+    Link the ascent tool and the predefined BOMs

 The BOM defines the modules you want to install.
 Available modules can be found in the [Module Catalog](https://modules.cloudnativetoolkit.dev){target=:blank}